 Like many Fujifilm models, the X-T5 is just a downright enjoyable camera to use.
 Its 3-way tilting screen and high-quality viewfinder provide plenty of image composition options, and image quality is terrific both in raw and JPEG formats.
 Fuji’s excellent Film Simulation modes are present and correct, allowing you to imbue your images with the specific character of analogue stocks like Velvia and Astia.
 For producing great images straight out of camera – that are ready to share without serious editing, no one does it better than Fujifilm.

-More reasonably priced than either of the X-H2 cameras, the Fujifilm X-T5 is an exceptional enthusiast’s camera.
+More reasonably priced than either of the Fujifilm X-H2 cameras, the Fujifilm X-T5 is an exceptional enthusiast’s camera.
 It’s fully featured across the board, with fast burst rates, plenty of resolution and… well, we could go on.
 A resounding home run by Fujifilm.

 Read our Fujifilm X-T5 review.

-Panasonic Lumix G9 II
+Best for wildlife and action: Panasonic Lumix G9 II

 Panasonic Lumix G9II with 12-60mm lens